chris099/Solar_Carbon_Modeling/R_Studio_Script/MainCarbonModel/README.md

 # Main Carbon Modeling Framework

-This directory contains the integrated carbon impact model for utility-scale solar development in Massachusetts.
+This directory contains the integrated carbon model for utility-scale solar development in Massachusetts.

 The model combines: